apiato/apiato/docs/_docs/miscellaneous/container-installer.md

 ```

-You then just need to call `composer update` in order to install the respective packages.
+You just need to call `composer update` in order to install the respective packages.
 The package (e.g., the container)
 `johannesschobel/apiato-null` is then installed to the `/app/Container` folder.
-However, the developer of this package
+However, the developer of the package
-needs to follow some basic guidelines (please see below!) in order to make this happen.
+needs to follow some basic guidelines listed below.

-**Important Information:**
-Please **do not** modify content within a downloaded container, as it will be overwritten if you call `composer update`
+> Warning: **Do not** modify content within a downloaded container, as it will be overwritten if you call `composer update`.
-again.

 ### Developing a Container